RhysYDev/fusion-plaza/README.md

 fonts from googlefonts

-#issues:
-navbar overflows when between 768px to 991px navbar breaks below 433px
+# issues:
+cannot get rid of the blue border on the navbar dropdown icon when it is clicked cannot cause the fusion dragon logo and name to shrink. this causes the navbar to break when below 445px menu button doesnt change border back to original until clicked off of on mobile version

+# icons
-icons from font awesome
+From font awesome

-ai images from microsofts ai
+Chef images are ai-generated from microsofts co-pilot image generator